What to expect in this guide

 - Take a look at one document stored in JSON format.

 From data to nodes

-The data you have uploaded has to be analyzed and prepared for being used in your text by defining which fields will be used as variables and what kind of values.
+The data you have uploaded has to be analyzed and prepared for being used in your text.
+This is done by defining which fields will be used as variables and as what kind of values.
 On the NLG Platform, this procedure is called "adding data nodes".
-The created data nodes are then later available for further processing in other areas of the platform.
+The created data nodes are then available for further processing in other areas of the platform.